 Fraudsters are able to collect bogus refunds but stealing EINS (employer identification numbers), and use them to fill out Form 1120, 1120S, 1041, and Schedules K-1.
-Partnerships and trust and estates are also affected.
+This also affects partnerships and trust and estates.
 In the past, scammers have also used EINs to open new lines of credit, but the filing of business returns has been on the rise in recent years.

 There are few surefire ways to know if your EIN has been compromised:

 Most of the time, the IRS finds the identity theft before you.
 If you cannot file online because of a fraudulent return, contact your tax professional and file a paper tax return via Form 14039 (Identity Theft Affidavit) with an explanatory statement.
 Depending on the circumstances, you may need to apply for a new EIN, available through the IRS website.
-If you have other evidence of identity theft, visit the Identity Protection page of the IRS website, with more information for businesses depending on how the EIN was obtained and used.
+If you possess other evidence of identity theft, visit the Identity Protection page of the IRS website.
+This page holds more information for businesses depending on how the EIN was obtained and used.

-The IRS is taking extra steps to verify that business returns are filed legitimately and accurately; one includes requesting additional information, such as the name and SSN of the person that signed the return, the company’s tax payment and filing history, and further information about the deductions the return claims.
-Sometimes driver’s license numbers are requested.
+The IRS now takes extra steps to verify that business returns are filed legitimately and accurately.
+They’re requesting additional information, such as the name and SSN of the person that signed the return, the company’s tax payment and filing history, and further information about the deductions the return claims.
+Sometimes they request driver’s license numbers.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.